Kodak Snapic A1 Test & Erfahrungen – Hoffnungsträger oder der nächste Plastikbomber?

 But here comes my personal criticism:

-For the price of just under 100 € (or 99 $), you have to think carefully.
-On the secondhand market, you can get cameras like a Nikon L35AF, Canon AF-1 or various point-and-shoots for much less money, which have apertures of f/2.8 or f/3.5.
+At a price of just under €100 (or $99), you have to think carefully.
+On the used market, you can get cameras like an Olympus AF-10, Minolta AF-E, Canon Sure Shot Max, or various point-and-shoots for much less money, which have apertures of f/2.8 or f/3.5.
 These let in much more light and often have variable shutter speeds.
-With the Snapic’s f/9.5 aperture, you are extremely dependent on sunlight – or you have to flash constantly.
+With the Snapic’s f/9.5 aperture, you’re extremely dependent on sunlight—or you have to keep using the flash.
+However, the lack of light can also be easily compensated by choosing a high-sensitivity film (e.g., ISO 800).

-Zone Focus & LCD: Gimmick or Use?
+Zone Focus & OLED: Gimmick or useful?

 Snapic Zone Focus